-As I was in San Francisco today, I managed to squeeze into a meeting with some of my former partners of the IT press tour organised by my friend Philippe Nicolas.
+As cloud computing technology is booming there is talk of the so-called private cloud.
+As I was in San Francisco today, I managed to squeeze into a meeting with some of my former partners of the IT press tour.
 Today we visited Engine Yard, a new player at the forefront of the implementation of platforms as a service (PaaS, i.e. the infrastructure side of cloud computing) for start-ups and Fortune 500 companies.
-Engine Yard’s CEO, John Dillon (our photo), shared his thoughts with us on the future of cloud computing with a panel of international journalists.
+Engine Yard’s CEO, John Dillon), shared his thoughts with us on the future of cloud computing with a panel of international journalists.
+In a few words, he is not impressed with this idea of clouds becoming private.

 “The most important change in IT since the invention of the PC!”